 The Foundation welcomes unsolicited Grant Proposals to fund conforming programs that generate desired outcomes.
 Also, from time to time, the Foundation itself may identify programs in which it desires to invest due to the outcomes the program achieves.
 It does so by reviewing past grantees, conducting research on effective programs within its Giving Focuses, and through referrals.
 In such cases it will solicit a proposal.

-See our Grant Proposal Process document for details on how to submit a Letter of Inquiry.
+Please review our Grantmaking Guidelines for details on submitting a Letter of Inquiry.
 The Foundation reserves the right to modify its standard processes for small grants in the Discretionary area.

 In recent years, Georgia’s Own Credit Union has made at least 50 grants annually, averaging over $1,000 each for established grantees.
 Grant sizes are typically in the range of $200 – $5,000, though larger grants have been made through special fundraising events such as a golf tournament.